February 10, 2020 4 min read

 In the process of creating our service boot line, I reached out to the Australian War Memorial.
 Their researchers, and in particular curator Jane Peak, provided us with many useful sources and detailed information about the service boots employed predominately in the two world wars.
 The service boot experienced a number of iterations (known as patterns) as troops fought in different campaigns under different conditions, requiring different modifications.

 These changes were usually retrospective, meaning Anzacs (Australia New Zealand Army Corp) often entered campaigns in boots not fit-for-purpose.
 Not all iterations are listed below, but the major ones are included and offers a useful insight into the role the humble service boot has played in our history.
-Along the way, you may even pick up some of the similarities in patterns that we incorporated into our 2020 collection.
+Along the way, you may even pick up some of the similarities in patterns that we incorporated into our mens shoe range.

 At the outbreak of war in 1914, the first contingent of the Australian Imperial Forces (A.I.F) was issued with service boots based on a 1912 pattern: a plain toe ankle boot in brown leather with the standard backstay and counter found on many service boots today.
 The 1912 service boots featured a basic nail and stitch construction, little or no lining, and a single (but thick-ish) composite leather sole with a stacked leather heel.
 The sole was fitted with rows of iron hob nails and staples designed to improve grip, reduce wear and protect the outsole.